 According to HR tech expert Soumyasanto Sen, there are three distinct phases on your HR team’s journey towards applying AI: automation, augmentation and amplification.

 Within my area of expertise, talent acquisition, I’d like to focus on the all-important first step.
-Automation provides the most opportunity for HR and talent acquisition teams today since the technology is easier to implement than machine learning or full AI.
+HR automation provides the most opportunity for HR and talent acquisition teams today since the technology is easier to implement than machine learning or full AI.